 A general program on Political Science (M.A.)

 The general Master on Political Science deals with a broad range of academic issues from International Relations, Political Theory and Political Economy to Comparative Politics as well as Methods of Political Science.
+Furthermore, it is studied with a minor subject of your choice.

 By the end of your stay in Trier, you will receive a Transcript of Records containing all courses you attended with information on the credit points (ECTS) and grades you recieved.
 We inform you by the end of each term on the data that you have to provide us for completion.